Albano Carrisi

-Albano Antonio Carrisi ([alˈbaːno karˈriːzi]; born 20 May 1943), better known as Al Bano, is an Italian and Albanian tenor, actor, and winemaker.
-Having sold over 165 million records globally, he is one of the most recognisable Italian singers in the world whose career spans seven decades.
-He has gained worldwide notability due to his four and a half octave vocal rangeas well as mésalliance with Romina Power, daughter of Hollywood legend Tyrone Power.
-Carrisi is acclaimed for singing with operatic affinity in pop, rock and italodisco repertoires.
-In 2016, he was awarded Albanian citizenship due to his close ties with the country and a forename referring to the land.
+Albano Antonio Carrisi ([alˈbaːno karˈriːzi]; born 20 May 1943), better known as Al Bano, is an Italian singer and actor.
+Having sold over 25 million records globally and career spanning seven decades, he is one of the most recognisable Italian singers in the world.
+He has gained worldwide notability due to his four and a half octave vocal range as well as his personal and professional association with Romina Power, daughter of Hollywood actor Tyrone Power, lasting until the 1990s.
+Carrisi is acclaimed for singing with operatic affinity in pop, rock and italo disco repertoires with extensive head voice and minimal usage of falsetto vocal register.
+As of 2023, he has participated in 15 editions of the Sanremo Music Festival, tying the record for most participations with Anna Oxa, Milva, Peppino di Capri and Toto Cutugno; this includes a victory in 1984 duetting with Power.
+He additionally took part in the Sanremo Giovani selection in 1965.

+In 2016, he was awarded Albanian citizenship owing to his close ties with the country and a forename referring to the land.